Emily Zurrer

-Emily Jane Zurrer (born July 12, 1987) is a Canadian soccer player who played for Swedish club Jitex BK in the Damallsvenskan and the Canada women's national soccer team.
+Emily Jane Zurrer (born July 12, 1987) is a Canadian former soccer player who played as a defender.
 She previously played for Seattle Reign FC in the National Women's Soccer League, Dalsjöfors GoIF in the Damallsvenskan, and the Vancouver Whitecaps in the W-League.

 Early life

-University of Illinois

 Zurrer attended the University of Illinois and ended her collegiate career as one of the most decorated players in Illinois history.
 She was the first three-time All-American in program history and earned first-team All-Big Ten honours three years in a row.
 Additionally, Zurrer was named Big Ten Co-Defensive Player of the Year during her sophomore campaign.

 During her tenure on the back line, Illinois produced 42 shutouts and gave up the second-fewest goals in program history in 2008, allowing just 19.

 Coach Janet Rayfield said of Zurrer, "Emily keeps everything in perspective and weathers the ups and downs of life and of athletics with an amazing positive demeanor and a constant smile.
 She has lofty goals and goes after them with intent and purpose.
 She is in simple words – a positive life force."

 During her time at the University of Illinois, Zurrer was also very active off the field, taking a lead role in Illinois' Hometown Heroes program, which includes visits to local elementary schools and seniors' centres, in addition to involvement with Read Across America, Carle Pediatrics, Relay for Life, Yankee Ridge After School Program, Crisis Nursery Holiday Shop and Big Brothers Big Sisters.

 Zurrer was awarded the Big Ten Medal of Honor her senior year in 2009.
 Awarded to one male and one female student-athlete from the graduating class of each member university who had "attained the greatest proficiency in athletics and scholastic work."